vikyw89/useSyncV/README.md

   );
 };
 ```
+By default, setAsyncV will return stored value as promise
+By default, setAsyncV will put 10 seconds setTimeout on error, if error happens.
+So we don't need to delete error message manually. (configurable in config)

 For async data, where we want to track loading, and error state, we use updateAsyncV and useAsyncV
 We can simplify it further by using useQueryV, it's a wrapper for useAsyncV and updateAsyncV
 ```jsx
 export const DataDisplayComponent = () => {
   const { data, loading, error } = useQueryV('api', fetchRandomUser);